Setting Up Machine Translation

 Select the machine translation service you'll be using.

-If you want to use Microsoft Translator, choose Microsoft Translator Text API (latest) unless you have an existing Microsoft DataMarket subscription from before December 31, 2016 (you can read more about the two Microsoft Translator options here).
+- If you want to use Microsoft Translator, choose Microsoft Translator Text API (latest) and add your subscription key.

 Choose Machine Translation Mode: HTML or plain text.